47 C.F.R, Parts 1, 101

 Local Multipoint Distribution Service (LMDS) is considered a fixed service (point-to-point or point-to-multipoint).
 See Part 101, Subpart L. LMDS may render any kind of fixed communications service consistent with the technical rules.

 The Commission auctioned two LMDS licenses per market (Basic Trading Areas).
-The "A" license includes a total of 1,150 megahertz bandwidth and consisted of the 27.5 – 28.35 GHz, 29.1 – 29.25 GHz and 31.075 – 31.225 GHz bands.
+The "A" license currently includes a total of 300 megahertz bandwidth in the 29.1 – 29.25 GHz and 31.075 – 31.225 GHz bands.
 The "B" license, 150 megahertz wide, covered 31.0 – 31.075 GHz and 31.225 GHz – 31.3 GHz.
 In 2016 the Commission converted licenses for the 27.5 – 28.35 GHz band portion of the A Block to the Upper Microwave Flexible Use Service (UMFUS), and granted mobile rights to the existing licensees.
 See UMFUS Service Page for more info.
 27.5 – 28.35 GHz is no longer part of the LMDS service.

 Licenses are issued for a ten year period.
 The FCC held Local Multipoint Distribution Service auctions in February-March 1998 (Auction 17) and in April-May 1999 (Auction 23).